 Last weekend we took the bikes out for a day of riding.
 As usual, I'll wave at oncoming riders out of a shared enjoyment of the motorsport.
 I don’t always receive a wave in return, most clubs simply refuse to acknowledge other riders, but I am fine with that.
 So went the day until one of these abhorrent things pulled onto the road, came in our direction, and the operator did the bike wave at us.

-I am usually quite tolerant of differences of opinions on subject matter.
+I am usually quite tolerant of differences of opinion on the subject matter.
 When it comes to these things though, I have an opinion and I don’t really care what others think.
-To begin with, only 3 states as of 2019 require a motorcycle license to operate it.
+To begin with, some states as of 2019 don't even require a motorcycle license to operate it.
 Here is a link from Slingshot, which designates those states.
 There is a reason you don’t need a motorcycle license to operate it.
 It’s not a motorcycle; that seems straightforward enough.
 The same risk factor, coordination, and skill level it takes to ride a motorcycle fail to apply to these things.

 Literary Meaning of the Word Ride